Decoding Netflix's Global Success: The Power of Localization

 Some series like Lupin (France), Money Heist (Spain), and Sacred Games (India) became popular not only in their domestic markets but on Netflix platforms all over the world.
 Thanks to this strategy, the amount of Netflix subscribers in international locales increased by 98 million between 2019 and 2020, representing a 33% year-over-year growth.

-Localization isn’t just about words, it also takes into account aspects like layout and design.
-And one challenge Netflix faced when translating its interface and content was text expansion as the same message can take up different amounts of space in different languages leading to unexpected design issues — especially in languages like German, Hebrew, Polish, Finnish, and Portuguese.
+Localization isn’t just about words; it also takes into account aspects like layout and design.
+One challenge Netflix faced when translating its interface and content was text expansion as the same message can take up different amounts of space in different languages leading to unexpected design issues — especially in languages like German, Hebrew, Polish, Finnish, and Portuguese.

 This is problematic as it can disrupt the user experience in foreign versions of Netflix.
 And adjusting the text to fit the design doesn’t always provide a solution as it could end up degrading the content.
 To address this, Netflix came up with a solution called “pseudo localization” that allows designers to see how the text is likely to appear once it’s translated.